-A key idea in \sys is to represent computation and inter-GPU communication at the granularity of individual streaming multiprocessors (SMs) instead of an entire GPU. \sys introduces an {\em SM-level graph representation}, called \graph, whose nodes denote {\em tasks} running on individual SMs and whose edges encode fine-grained dependencies between tasks.
-This representation exposes additional parallelism and enables optimizations such as cross-operator software pipelining and fine-grained kernel overlap, all of which are infeasible in the existing kernel-per-operator approach. \Sys realizes this idea using two key components shown in \Cref{fig:overview}.
+A key idea in \sys is to represent computation and inter-GPU communication at the granularity of individual streaming multiprocessors (SMs), rather than at the granularity of an entire GPU. \sys introduces an {\em SM-level graph representation}, called \graph, whose nodes denote {\em tasks} running on individual SMs and whose edges encode fine-grained dependencies between tasks.
+This representation exposes additional parallelism and enables optimizations such as cross-operator software pipelining and fine-grained kernel overlap, which are difficult to realize in conventional kernel-per-operator execution models. \Sys realizes this idea using two key components shown in \Cref{fig:overview}.

-\paragraph{The \Sys compiler.} The \Sys compiler takes a tensor program and an inference configuration as input and automatically transforms the computation graph of the tensor program into a highly optimized SM-level \graph tailored to the given inference configuration and GPU architecture.
-The compiler introduces a diversity of optimizations, including event fusion, graph normalization, and graph linearization, to reduce synchronization overhead and maximize the performance of generated \graphs.
-In addition, \Sys also automatically generates high-performance CUDA implementations for each task using existing superoptimization techniques~\cite{wu2025mirage}, ensuring efficient SM-level execution.
+\paragraph{The \Sys compiler.} The \Sys compiler takes a tensor program and an inference configuration as input and automatically transforms the program's computation graph into an optimized SM-level \graph tailored to the given inference configuration and GPU architecture.
+The compiler applies a range of optimizations, including event fusion, graph normalization, and graph linearization, to reduce synchronization overhead and improve the performance of generated \graphs.
+In addition, \Sys automatically generates fast CUDA implementations for individual tasks using existing superoptimization techniques~\cite{wu2025mirage}, ensuring efficient SM-level execution.

-\paragraph{In-kernel parallel runtime.} \Sys executes the SM-level \graph using an in-kernel parallel runtime embedded entirely within a mega-kernel, allowing for fine-grained control over task execution and scheduling {\em without} any kernel launches during model execution.
-To achieve this goal, the runtime partitions a GPU's SMs into {\em workers}, which maintains a dedicated task queue and executes all assigned tasks in a first-in-first-out order, and {\em schedulers}, which maintain dependency across tasks and assign tasks when their prerequisites are satisfied.
-The \sys runtime uses an {\em event-driven, fully asynchronous} execution model to ensure that GPUs are maximally utilized.
-Finally, the \sys runtime uses a {\em hybrid task-launch strategy} that combines just-in-time and ahead-of-time dispatch to minimize runtime overhead while preserving dynamic load balance across SMs.
+\paragraph{In-kernel parallel runtime.} \Sys executes the SM-level \graph using an in-kernel parallel runtime embedded entirely within a mega-kernel, enabling fine-grained control over task execution and scheduling {\em without} additional kernel launches during model execution.
+To achieve this goal, the runtime partitions a GPU's SMs into {\em workers} and {\em schedulers}.
+Each worker maintains a dedicated task queue and executes assigned tasks in a first-in-first-out order, while schedulers track dependencies across tasks and dispatch tasks once their prerequisites are satisfied.
+The \sys runtime uses an {\em event-driven, fully asynchronous} execution model to keep GPUs highly utilized.
+Finally, the runtime uses a {\em hybrid task-launch strategy} that combines just-in-time and ahead-of-time dispatch to minimize runtime overhead while preserving dynamic load balance across SMs.